salsahandbook/salsahandbook.github.io/content/pairings.md

 # WHAT
 Dear reader, I have a favor to ask of you.
 I am redoing all of the illustrations my books.
 I am about to re-render all of the illustrations with new models.
 Could you kindly take a moment and tell me your favorite models by tweeting me at **@salsahandbook*?
 Your feedback would be appreciated very much.

-> For the new reader who is unfamiliar with my books, I've published several reference books about salsa dance.
+> An aside to readers unfamiliar this blog or my books: I've published several reference books about salsa dance.
 Links are provided below in the More Reading section.

 # WHY
 I illustrated those books using a quick and easy posing tool called Magic Poser.
 This was the best posing tool for what I needed at the time.
 However the salsa handbooks have now outgrown that tool.